Rogers Covey-Crump: Education and training

 Covey-Crump was a boy chorister in the chapel choir of New College, Oxford.
 The college has a prep school where he learned recorder and piano.
 At the Royal College of Music he studied organ under John Birch, voice with Ruth Packer and Wilfred Brown, and degree-level theory.
 He graduated from London University as a Bachelor of Music, gaining prizes and diplomas in organ-playing.

 Vocal quality

 Covey-Crump has the natural range of a tenor but has had to develop a high-lying tessitura to accommodate the requirements of certain early music pieces.
 However the Phoenix Choir, Eastbourne, says:

 Rogers is a tenor haute-contre, a natural voice in a high range without falsetto, while still retaining the characteristic ring of a true tenor.
 His accurate pitch and ability to adapt to different temperaments is a major factor in his outstanding career.

 Wells Cathedral Oratorio Society says, "[Covey-Crump's] example has led to a revival in singing certain music by tenors".
 George Pratt writes, "[Covey-Crump] has made a major contribution in reinstating the high tenor voice in music often thought accessible only to falsettists, notably in the recordings for Hyperion of the complete odes and church music of Purcell".
-David James of The Guardian comments that Covey-Crump's voice has in the past been erroneously defined as "crump tenor"; there is no such vocal definition.